-Abo Eisa: Shrewsbury Town sign winger from Wealdstone FC
+Sam Jones, Nathan Thomas & Abo Eisa: Shrewsbury Town sign trio on deadline day

 - From the section Shrewsbury

-The winger has agreed an 18-month deal with the Shrews, with the option of a further year.
+"I've done it at League Two, I've done it in the Conference, so hopefully I can push on and show that I can do it in League One," Jones said.

-The brother of Cheltenham striker Mohamed Eisa, he has scored 12 league goals for the Stones this season.
+On Thomas, boss Paul Hurst said: "He's very talented and I think he's got that little bit extra.
+He can score special goals maybe when you need that little bit of magic."

-"It's a huge club and they are very ambitious.
-Being here is a really huge move for me," he said.
+Meanwhile, Eisa added: "It's a huge club and they are very ambitious.
+Being here is a really huge move for me."

 Find all the latest football transfers on our dedicated page.